Millers Creek Reservoir 2019 Survey Report (PDF 418.7 KB)

 Fish Community

 - Prey species: Electrofishing catch rate of Gizzard Shad was very high, and most of the shad were available as prey to most sport fish.
-Electrofishing catch rate of Bluegill was above the historical average, but all were 6-inches long or less.
+Electrofishing catch rate of Bluegill was half the historical average with a majority below six inches in length.

 Management Strategies